shieldslab/Onshape_Caster/README.md

 # Caster Assembly

-Assemble the finals caster.
-Drop in your part studios, group them, and then use one mate connector to assemble each group.
-Finally, copy the washer and the collar.
+Assemble the final caster.
+Insert your part studios into the Assembly tab, group them, and then use Revolute mates to assemble each group.
+Finally, copy the washer and the collar and assemble.

 <img src="/media/caster.png" width="300px">